Everyone loves a Classic Chilli Con Carne – it’s a perfect recipe for feeding a crowd and tastes even better if made ahead of time.

 - Salt and freshly ground black pepper to season

-- I like to serve this chilli with grated cheese, sour cream, avocado slices and crunchy tortilla chips.
+- I like to serve chilli the classic way with grated cheese, sour cream, avocado slices or chunky guacamole and crunchy tortilla chips.

 - I also love to spoon chilli over a fluffy baked potato and top with lots of grated cheddar cheese.
 One of my favourite lunches!